(ENGLISH VERSION BELOW)

 oratorios of the late baroque period.

-Born in Göppingen, Germany, Scholl studied church music, organ, and harpsichord at the
+Born in Göppingen, Germany, Scholl studied church music, organ, conducting and harpsichord at the

 She has been a finalist in many important organ competitions, and received the Hans